LennaHammer/English/EVP/out/words_preposition.md

 [A1]when a time or event has happened
 - Do you want to go for a walk after breakfast?
 - We had a chat after the meeting.
 - Let's get the shopping done.
-After that, we can stop for coffee.
+After `that`, we can stop for coffee.
-- After a while, I began to like him.
+- After `a while`, I began to like him.
 - His birthday is exactly a week after mine.
 - It was so boring, I left after ten minutes.

 ## 4. as ## adverb; preposition
 /æz/ JOB
 [A1]used to talk about the job someone has
-- She works as a waitress.
+- She `works` as a waitress.

 ## 5. as ## adverb; preposition
 /æz/ as well